-Notice: If you wish to receive periodic emailed newsletters from the Flathead Chapter, please add email@example.com to your address book and/or safe contacts.
+Notice: If you wish to receive periodic emailed newsletters from the Flathead Chapter, please send a request to firstname.lastname@example.org and then add this address to your address book and/or safe contacts.

 The Flathead Chapter serves the greater Flathead, Northwest Montana, and Glacier National Park area.
-Monthly meetings are the 3rd Wednesday of the month in October through April at North Valley Community Hall (also North Valley Physical Therapy)235 Nucleus Ave. in Columbia Falls unless otherwise noted.
+Monthly meetings in general unless otherwise noted are the 3rd Wednesday of the month in October through April at North Valley Community Hall (also North Valley Physical Therapy)235 Nucleus Ave. in Columbia Falls .